grz0zrg/tinycelfgraphics/README.md

 Note :

-* 176 bytes by removing null syscall parameters, this is probably safe on x86-64 but i don't know if it is safe for x86 platforms so i let that out.
+* 176 bytes by removing null syscall parameters, this is probably safe on x86-64 but i don't know if it is safe for x86 platforms so i left that out.
 * for static graphics (procedural) some bytes can be gained by using a static buffer + call to single write syscall + adjusting the shell script to output to /dev/fb0 just like the "file output" example

 ### Framebuffer with custom 32 / 64 bits ELF headers